 - Submit a patient treatment plan to the University of Florida College of Pharmacy every quarter or if the plan changes

 - Enter an order for the named patient into the Compassionate Use Registry and update the registry within 7 days of any change

 - Order no more than a 70-day supply for each patient

 - A physician diagnoses a patient with a qualifying condition for low-THC or medical cannabis.If the patient is younger than 18 or terminal, a second physician must concur and this determination must be reflected in the patient’s medical records

 - The physician submits a treatment plan to the University of Florida College of Pharmacy each quarter or if the plan changes.

 - The physician enters the order into the Compassionate Use Registry.

-- The patient may fill the order at any dispensary operated by 1 of the 6 approved dispensing organizations.
+- The patient may fill the order at any dispensary in the State of Florida.